View the Image Archive

-The Image Collection contains over ten thousand images representing Caltech’s history and the people who have made and continue to make it.
-It includes historic and contemporary photographs of people and places, reproductions of historic scientific artifacts and art, and illustrations drawn from Caltech’s rare book collection in the history of science and technology.
+The Image Archive contains over 10,000 images representing Caltech’s history and the people who have made and continue to make it.
+It includes historic and contemporary photographs of people and places, photographs of historic scientific artifacts and art, and illustrations drawn from Caltech’s rare book collection in the history of science and technology.

 Paul B. MacCready Papers